Best holiday destinations in South America

 Most people that have travelled in South America rank Peru amongst their favourite destinations.
 There is a plethora of adventures, cultural sights, natural beauty and luxury to enjoy.
 An expert tour operator will put together an itinerary that helps you get the most out of this spectacularly diverse country, whether you want a private or group tour.

-For a short high-octane visit, this 8-night Andes Adventure includes hiking to Machu Picchu, mountain biking through the Sacred Valley and white-water rafting down the Urubamba River.
+For a high-octane visit, this 12-night Where Condors Soar Adventure includes hiking to Machu Picchu, mountain biking through the Sacred Valley and white-water rafting down the Urubamba River.
 If you feel even more adventurous, try a 10-night Inca Trail Trek which includes a few days in the colonial town of Cuzco and some nights under canvas as you make your way to Machu Picchu.

 If you’re travelling with teenagers, Tourdust has a great 12-day family Inca Trail trip that also includes the Sacred Valley and Cuzco.

-For a more comfortable overview of Peru, this 16-night Luxury Highlights holiday features the Sacred Valley, Machu Picchu, Cuzco and the Amazon.
-Peru also has some classic train rides and this Rail and River tour includes a trip on the iconic Orient-Express Hiram Bingham train and a luxury through the Amazon.
+For a more comfortable overview of Peru, this 12-night Flagship Peru holiday features the Sacred Valley, Machu Picchu, Cuzco and the Amazon.
+Peru also has some classic train rides and this Amazon and Altiplano tour includes a trip on the iconic Orient-Express Hiram Bingham train and a luxury cruise through the Amazon.

 This three-week group tour combining Peru with Bolivia is a great way to tick off a lot of the sights including Lima, the Colca Canyon, Lake Titicaca, La Paz, Cusco and the Sacred Valley of the Incas, Machu Picchu and a jungle lodge in the Amazon basin.
 It’s particularly popular with solo travellers who make up about 40% of groups.